Key sources

 Methodological considerations

+This comparison combines two peer-reviewed estimates from different study designs and should be read as a public-health benchmark rather than a single-study causal estimate.
 Career prevalence and lifetime prevalence are not identical measures.
 Career prevalence captures suicidal ideation occurring at any point during an individual's firefighting service.
 Lifetime prevalence captures suicidal ideation occurring at any point in an individual's life.
 Because firefighting is an adult occupation and the Stanley cohort had a mean age of 38.5 years with a substantial proportion of retired respondents, career prevalence in this population reasonably approximates adult-lifetime prevalence.

 The Stanley (2015) figure is based on a convenience sample of firefighters who self-selected into a web-based survey, which introduces the possibility of participation bias.
 The 46.8 percent figure remains the most widely cited primary estimate of firefighter career suicidal ideation in the peer-reviewed literature, and subsequent systematic reviews have continued to use it as the reference estimate for this population.